-A survey of the religious activities and institutions in America with primary emphasis upon the United States, form the 17th century to the present.
+A survey of the religious activities and institutions in America with primary emphasis upon the United States, from the 17th century to the present.
 This course traces the development of the Baptist church from the Reformation to the present with primary focus on Baptist history in the United States.
 Fall.
 On demand.
+(3-hrs)